trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

-# lightmodbus 3lightmodbus "21 January 2017" "v1.3"
+# lightmodbus 3lightmodbus "25 March 2017" "v1.3"

 ## NAME
 **lightmodbus** - a lightweight, cross-platform Modbus RTU library.

 ## DESCRIPTION
 The **lightmodbus** library allows communication with use of the Modbus RTU protocol. **lightmodbus** contains functions for parsing and creating Modbus frames, but **it is not** capable of sending or receiving them.
 Modbus functions supported by library include: 01, 02, 03, 04, 05, 06, 15, 16 and 22.
 Library itself, is easy to compile and modular - only necessary modules can be included while building.
 Default version available for PC is complete and it contains all modules by default.
 Needless to say, the library is possible to build at any little-endian platform.

 ## BUILDING